allanim/help.gitbook.com/books/can-i-use-custom-domain.md

 All books on **Gitbook.com** are served under `http://{author}.gitbooks.io/{book}/`, the book's content is available at `http://{author}.gitbooks.io/{book}/content/`.

-But you can configure your book to use a custom domain name (a free feature of GitBook.com).
-Domain names can be used for your homepage, your content, or both.
+But you can also tell GitBook.com to serve your content under a custom domain.
+Custom domains are great to maintain branding or integrate documentation into your website.

-Adding a custom domain is easy.
+Adding a custom domain is easy:

 #### On GitBook.com